herabakirova/getcoins-app/README.md

 In Jenkins, configure the following credentials:
    - **AWS Credentials**: The type of secret is "Username with password" (ID: `aws`).
-   - **Terraform Variables**: The type of secret is "Secret file" (ID: `terraform-vars`).
    - **ECR Credentials**: The type of secret is "Secret text", the value should be set to `aws ecr get-login-password --region us-east-2` (ID: `ecr`).

 ### 7. Create Jenkins Pipeline

-In Jenkins, manually trigger the pipeline job or configure it to automatically pull from the GitHub repository.
-You can also set up a webhook in your GitHub repository to trigger the pipeline on push events.
+In Jenkins, create pipeline and pull the script from SCM (Git).
+Manually trigger the pipeline job or set up a webhook in your GitHub repository to trigger the pipeline on push events.
 Once the pipeline completes, access the application in your browser using the DNS address provided by Jenkins as part of the pipeline output.